thomasprost/akinoyusei.com/content/blog/pork-kimchi-somen/index.md

 ---
-title: Somen with kimchi and Pork
+title: Somen with kimchi and pork
 date: 2020-07-02
 image: ./kimchi-somen.jpg
 description: A refreshing dish for summer using somen, kimchi and pork